-Florida high court set to clarify voting rights for felons
+Correction: Felons Voting-Florida Supreme Court story

 Voters last year overwhelmingly approved a constitutional amendment restoring voting rights to as many as 1.4 million felons who have completed their sentences.

 But the Republican-controlled Legislature then stipulated that to complete sentences, felons must pay all fines and fees before getting their voting rights restored.
-DeSantis signed the bill into law .
+DeSantis signed the bill into law.

 Voting rights groups immediately sued in federal court and likened the requirement to an illegal poll tax.